dalealleshouse/zero-to-devops/README.md

 # Zero to DevOps in Under an Hour with Kubernetes

 This repo contains the code presented in the talk.
-Slides available here: (http://slides.com/dalealleshouse/kube)[http://slides.com/dalealleshouse/kube]
+Slides available [here](http://slides.com/dalealleshouse/kube)

 ## Abstract
 The benefits of containerization cannot be overstated.
 Tools like Docker have